-Don't waive pre-disciplinary hearing
+Do not waive the pre-disciplinary meeting

 Be on the lookout for agency pre-disciplinary notices offering the employee an opportunity to waive the pre-disciplinary meeting and accept whatever penalty management proposes.
 Employees should NOT sign off on such waivers.
 Such notice may be accompanied by a "waiver of right to meeting form which may state that the employee's attendance at a pre-disciplinary meeting is not necessary if the proposed discipline is accepted.
 It is important that the employee require management to put on its evidence supporting the potential discipline.